Slawomir Szkredka: Episcopacy

 On July 18, 2023, Pope Francis appointed Szkredka as an auxiliary bishop of Los Angeles and the titular bishop of Vicus Turris.
 Archbishop José Gómez consecrated Szkredka as a bishop on September 26, 2023, at the Cathedral of Our Lady of the Angels, with Bishop Gerald Wilkerson and Auxiliary Bishop Alejandro Dumbrigue Aclan serving as co-consecrators.

-On September 19, 2025, Apostolic Nuncio to the United States Christophe Pierre announced that Szkredka was appointed apostolic administrator of the Diocese of Monterey.
+On September 19, 2025, through Christophe Pierre, Apostolic Nuncio to the United States, it was announced that Szkredka was appointed apostolic administrator of the Diocese of Monterey.

 Szkredka has published academic papers and a book titled Icon of Trust: Mary in the Gospels of Luke and John.